 Check the Render at Maximum Depth box.

-Scroll all the way down to the Bitrate Settings box and in the Bitrate Encoding select CBR.
+Scroll all the way down to the Bitrate Settings box and in the Bitrate Encoding select VBR 2 Pass.

 By default it will be set to VBR, which is fine, but that means the bitrate will be determined by the computer for best quality.
 It may lower the bitrate quality for portions of the video which it believes requires less quality.

-We want to make sure the high quality is constant, hence selecting a constant bitrate.
+We want to make sure the high quality is consistent and that Premiere Pro chooses a high bitrate when there is scenes with high motion or effects, hence selecting a VBR Pass 2.

-For the CBR we want to set the Target Bitrate to 15Mb/s
+For the VBR 2 we want to set the Target Bitrate to 15-20Mbps and Max of 30-40Mbps

 Then make sure that the Use Maximum Render Quality box is checked.